sandhje/spanner/README.md

 );
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: This strategy doesn’t actually translate the data, but just checks that it
+Note: This strategy doesnâ€™t actually translate the data, but just checks that
-has a valid structure (meaning an array) and returns it.
+it has a valid structure (meaning an array) and returns it.

-#### IniStrategy
+### IniStrategy

 The ini strategy translates .ini files from your resources.
 These files need to
 be valid ini files.
 Sections are translated to a array.
 A valid ini